EricssonResearch/bloombility/bloom/split/README.md

 # Split Learning Module

 This module is part of the Bloom project and is responsible for implementing Split Learning.
 Split Learning is a distributed machine learning approach where the model training is split across multiple devices or nodes.
 Each node only has access to a portion of the model, and the nodes communicate with each other to train the model.
 In this implementation, worker nodes train the head of the model, and the server node trains the tail end of the model.
-Worker nodes train sequentially, then send their model weights to the next worker node.
+Worker nodes train sequentially by default, then send their model weights to the next worker node.
+It is also possible to train the model in parallel by setting the `parallel_training` configuration option to `True`.
+Note that in this mode, worker nodes will not send their model weights to the next worker node.

 ## Modules